draumaz/savesys/README.md

 **saveGeneration** can be used to generate this file.
 By default, it names this file 'data.txt', but this is configurable.

 **saveReader** scans the file and assigns numbers from lines to variables, to be used however needed.
+You will need to adjust the array count to match your variables, please view the documentation for more information.

-**saveWriter** scans the line number and new variable you pass into it and writes to the file.
+**saveWriter** scans the line number and new variable you pass into it, and writes to the file accordingly.

 # How To Use
 Let's say on we want to change the variable on line six to '7'.